It’s safe to say that our recent kitchen makeover was a complete success (we’re just ignoring the bit where we accidentally smashed our hob).

 We cut our 20cm wide board into pieces that are 9 cm wide (for the base piece), 4cm wide (for the front piece) and 7cm wide (for the back piece).

 Stick some masking tape along the lines where you’ll be cutting.
-This will help achieve a really clean edge and will reduce the changes of the wood splintering where you’re cutting.
+This will help achieve a really clean edge and will reduce the chances of the wood splintering where you’re cutting.
 Then cut your piece of timber into three strips with a circular saw.

 2. Drill & Sand